hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

 ## Why This Must Be Rejected

+This violates evidence-bounded judgment by collapsing valid alternatives.

 The judgment selects a single interpretation where multiple interpretations are equally plausible.

 However, the input evidence indicates: